SarahAbuirmeileh/ComputerGraphics/README.md

 # Computer Graphics 💡

 ## Overview
 Welcome to the Table Lamp project, developed at Palestine Polytechnic University.
 This project provides a versatile rendering widget implemented in C++ using the Qt framework and is built using CMake.
 The widget is designed to facilitate the drawing of various geometric shapes, including lines, circles, ellipses, and arcs.
-Using these basic shapes I used them to drow a simple Lamp.
+Using these basic shapes I used them to draw a simple Lamp.

 Whether you're a student exploring computer graphics or a developer seeking a lightweight graphics rendering tool, RenderWidget aims to meet your needs and goals. 🎯🔥